franciscofregona/dominoes-kicker/README.md

 HAProxy (and probably Nginx and LVS too) will allow to load balance among servers that have close to no configuration to that task in them.
 That is: the load balancing specific configuration is concentrated in the load balancer.
 But adding servers behind it imply that that configuration must change.

-Load balancing can be made by leveraging service-discovery services.
+Another approach would be by leveraging service-discovery services.

 Once set-up and running, new services that are created on demand get registered in the service discovery server's inner database and allow clients to query it for other services they need.